kristijankoscak/RMA/README.md

 - Task 1:

- -Write code for game JAMB.
+ -- Write code for game JAMB.
 (SOLID,OOP,divide functionalities in classes) -Enable throwing dice, check state, playing with 6 dices, locking dices (0-6),throwing only opened dices, minimum 3 checks for jamb,poker and skala

 - Task 2:
-- Write code for game BlackJack.
+- - Write code for game BlackJack.
 (SOLID,OOP...)
 - Enable playing against computer, computer must take card on 16 or less, stop on 17 or more.
 Player is playing first,then computer.
 For computer AS is 1 only if sum will be more than 21